200 S. Spruce Street

 - Only permitted single-family dwellings, townhomes accessory dwelling units and owner-occupied duplexes may be vacation rentals.

-- Tents, recreational vehicles, temporary shleters and other provisions indended for temporary occupancy are allowed as guest accommodations.
+- Tents, recreational vehicles, temporary shelters and other provisions indended for temporary occupancy are not allowed as guest accommodations.

 - The maximum length of stay shall be less than thirty (30) consecutive days.